 Each PUMS housing unit and person record contains 80 replicate weights.
 These replicate weights were formed from the ACS replicate weights adjusted for PUMS subsampling and ratio adjustments.
 For any estimate X, 80 replicate estimates are also computed using the replicate weights.
 For this discussion, we refer to X as the 'full sample estimate.'
 The first replicate estimate X_1 is computed using the first replicate weight, the second replicate estimate X_2 is computed using the second replicate weight, and so on.
-Each replicate estimate is computed using the replicate weights in the same way that the full sample estimate X is computed, as described in Section 4.2.
+Each replicate estimate is computed using the replicate weights in the same way that the full sample estimate X is computed.